Tricare: Health insurance

 In October 2009 International SOS Assistance, Inc. was awarded the contract to provide comprehensive health care support services to the Department of Defense Tricare Overseas Program.

-Effective January 1, 2018 the Tricare regions were consolidated into two large regions, Tricare East and Tricare West.
-Services in these regions are provided by:
+On January 1, 2018 the Tricare Stateside regions were consolidated into two large regions, Tricare East and Tricare West.

+Effective 1 January 2025, the contractors and areas for Tricare East and Tricare West are as follows: